roura356a/csk/intl.en-US/Cloud-native AI user guide/Model-Based Reasoning/Elastic inference service/Elastic Container Instance-based elastic inference.md

 8. Perform a stress test on the inference service.
 Then, log on to AI Dashboard.

     You must first install and configure access to AI Dashboard.
-For more information, see [Deploy cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy cloud-native AI component set.md).
+For more information, see [Deploy the cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy the cloud-native AI component set.md).

 9. In the left-side navigation pane of the AI Dashboard page, choose **Elastic Job** \> **Job List**.
 You can view the details of the inference service.

-    The following figure indicates that both standard and preemptible elastic container instances are created by scale-out events.
+    You can see that there are both standard and preemptible elastic container instances are created by scale-out events.